 5.)
 Build your subtext muscles.
 Cartooning is also innately a trust issue: a lack of trust in yourself that you’ll be able to effectively communicate your idea without laboriously spelling it out in every detail; a lack of trust in your teammates and audience to be able to read more subtle or nuanced offers; a lack of trust in the collaborative inner workings of improv to conjure helpful details even if they aren’t precisely what you had in mind initially as an individual.
 If the vast majority of your improv resides in the land of your text (saying what you mean) rather than your subtext (playing what you feel) then it’s worth your time to focus more resolutely on the latter.
 In many ways, this is a culmination of all of the above tactics: increasing your physicality, leading with your emotions, releasing yourself of the responsibility of naming all the pertinent details, and leaving room for your scene partners to add rich and exciting details of their own as the scene unfolds.

-I think I’ve come to call this short-hand approach to performing cartooning because while such scenes are reminiscent of the human condition they tend to feel two-dimensional: you’ve been told that the characters are siblings but nothing in their behavior reflects that; someone mentioned that it was winter but no one has taken this reality into their physicality… It’s also certainly related to the concepts of Showing versus Telling (topics for future entries) although I tend to think of cartooning as an embodiment of the showing instinct taken to the nth degree.
+I think I’ve come to call this short-hand approach to performing cartooning because while such scenes are reminiscent of the human condition they tend to feel two-dimensional: you’ve been told that the characters are siblings but nothing in their behavior reflects that; someone mentioned that it was winter but no one has taken this reality into their physicality… It’s also certainly related to the concepts of showing versus telling (topics for future entries) although I tend to think of cartooning as an embodiment of the telling instinct taken to the nth degree.
 If you would self diagnose that your improv is rich on detail but poor on connection or vulnerability, then perhaps some of the above strategies can help you make that next move.

 Related Entries: Commenting Antonyms: Showing, Truth, Vulnerability Synonyms: Telling